gdamjan/k3s-local-dev/README.md

 ## tl;dr;

-I want to customize the default `k3s` install with some enhancements and my opinions, for the local development use-case.
+I want to customize the default `k3s` install with some enhancements and my opinions, to enhance the local development use-case.
 We gonna run a local docker image registry too.
 I prefer podman to docker for image building.